mlrun/katacoda-scenarios/00-mlrun-tutorial/step6.md

 `mlrun run -f gen-iris`{{execute}}

-Examine the results in the MLRun service UI
+Examine the results in the MLRun service UI (see the printed url link `click https://...`)

+> Notice we did not have to do any extra engineering work in order to run our Py code as a remote serverless function

 **Build a complete pipeline**